CVasquezroque/LSP-Peru-Diccionary/_sources/docs/Backend_TextSearch.md

 The <a href="https://github.com/JoeNatan30/SpanishToPSLTranslationService/blob/1151ccc7ff2f4d7635c156e719739b67ad18616e/website/dev_stratlabs/src/features/text-search/views/TextSearch.jsx#L62C10-L62C20" target="_blank">`TextSearch`</a> component encapsulates the logic responsible for executing searches when users input a query and activate the "Search" button.
 The `onSearch` function responds to this event, coordinating the entire search process.
 This function collaborates with the <a href="https://github.com/JoeNatan30/SpanishToPSLTranslationService/blob/main/website/dev_stratlabs/src/features/text-search/text-search.services.js" target="_blank">`textSearchService`</a> to execute the search operation, update results and messages based on the outcome, and manage any potential errors.

 In addition to the underlying logic, the component's JSX code handles rendering the search modal and presenting the results in the form of cards (Card components).
-The results are mapped using `results.map` and displayed as cards.
-These results are what users will encounter on the search page.

-To enhance the visual appeal and usability of the user interface, Material Kit 2 (MK2) components for React are employed.
-These components serve as building blocks for constructing the UI and applying styling to the page's elements.

-Here's how the imported components correspond to the code:

-- `MKBox`: This component facilitates the creation of flexible containers and the application of styles to various sections of the interface.
-- `MKTypography`: Designed for rendering text with customized typography styles.
-- `MKButton`: Utilized for creating buttons with personalized styles.
-- `MKInput`: Although this component is not explicitly present in the provided code, I assume it's employed to generate input fields with tailored styles.

-In summary, Material Kit 2 components contribute to a visually cohesive and user-friendly interface by providing consistent and visually pleasing design elements.

 ### Integration with `textSearchService`